ashanbh/perceptron/README.md

 ##### About the files

 * `perceptron.py` : Simple small implementation of the algorithm.
-* `notebooks/perceptron_2d.ipynb` : A simple perceptron with 2 inputs trained on an 8x8 card - predicts whether
+* `notebooks/perceptron_2d.ipynb` : A simple perceptron with 2 inputs trained on an 8x8 card - learns a linear boundary
+  in each card.
-* `notebooks/perceptron_64.ipynb` : A simple perceptron with 64 inputs trained on an 8x8 card
+* `notebooks/perceptron_64.ipynb` : A simple perceptron with 64 inputs trained on an 8x8 card.
+Learns to predict whether the cards have vertical or horizontal boundaries.

 ## Overview